How much and what's included in the cost?

 Where do we start the row from?

-Stable sliding seat quads, fours and doubles launch from either Tyne Amateur Rowing Club (NE15 8NL) or Tyne United Rowing Club (NE15 8NR) at Newburn - crews are informed of boating location about 4 days before the event.
-Fixed seat boats generally start at Tyne Riverside Country Park at Newburn slipway (NE15 8ND).
-Other craft are directed to appropriate club.
+In 2022 all boats will get on the water at Tyne Amateur Rowing Club (NE15 8NL), except Tyne United Rowing Club boats will embark from their own steps opposite.
+Fixed seat boats generally start at Tyne Riverside Country Park at Newburn slipway (NE15 8ND), but only one in 2022 and they will boat from Tyne ARC.
 The start line is at the downstream end of the Newcastle University Boat Club steps, just below Newburn Bridge.

 Where is the finish?